tidymodels/tidymodels.org/learn/develop/filtro/index.html.md

 ## Scoring object

-`class_score` is the parent class of all subclasses related to the scoring method.
-There are a few properties for this object:
+All subclasses specific to the scoring method have a parent class named `class_score`.
+There are a few properties (attributes) for this object:

 ::: {.cell layout-align="center"}